yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_demo.md

 2. Right-click **Users**, and select **New > User**.
 3. Enter a name (such as `DemoClient`) in the **First Name** and **User Logon Name** fields, ensure the Active Directory domain is set to your domain, and click **Next**.
 4. Enter the password, and do the following:
+    * **User must change password at next logon**: Deselect this.
+    * **User cannot change password**: Select this.
+    * **Password never expires**: Select this.

+    This ensures that a working API Gateway configuration does not stop working when a user chooses, or is prompted to change their password.
+API Gateway does not track these actions.

+    If these options are not suitable in your implementation and a user password changes in Active Directory, you must then update the password or keytab of the Kerberos client or service related to the user in Policy Studio, and redeploy the configuration to API Gateway.

+    If you cannot deselect **User must change password at next logon**, ensure the user changes the password and that the new password or keytab is deployed to API Gateway *before* API Gateway attempts to connect as this user.

+    You can store Kerberos passwords in a KPS table to update a changed password in runtime.
+For more details, see [Use KPS to store passwords for Kerberos authentication](/docs/apigtw_kerberos/kerberos_kps#use-kps-to-store-passwords-for-kerberos-authentication).

 5. Click **Next > Finish**.

 ### Configure a user account for the Kerberos service